popdata/Getting_and_Cleaning_Data/CodeBook.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
-November 2012.*
+November 2012.

 The source dataset included:

-The dataset includes the following files:
+The source data include the following files:
 =========================================

 - 'README.txt'